Dumpster diving: Germany

 In Germany, dumpster diving is referred to as "containern", and a waste container's contents are regarded as the property of the container's owner.
 Therefore, taking items from such a container is viewed as theft.
 However, the police will routinely disregard the illegality of garbage picking since the items found are generally of low value.
 There has only been one known instance where people were prosecuted.
 In 2009 individuals were arrested on assumed burglary as they had surmounted a supermarket's fence which was then followed by a theft complaint by the owner; the case was suspended.

 United States

 In the United States, the fourth amendment protects against certain searches by the government without a warrant.
 The 1988 California v.
 Greenwood case in the U.S. Supreme Court held that there is no common law expectation of privacy for discarded materials, and that therefore the police did not require a warrant to search through trash.

 There are, however, limits to what can legally be taken from a company's refuse.

+Notable cases

 In a 1983 Minnesota case involving the theft of customer lists from a garbage can, Tennant Company v.
 Advance Machine Company (355 N.W.2d 720), the owner of the discarded information was awarded $500,000 in damages.

+In 1991, Stephen Slesinger, Inc., filed a lawsuit against Disney which alleged that Disney had breached their 1983 agreement by again failing to accurately report revenue from Winnie the Pooh sales.
+Though the Disney corporation was sanctioned by a judge for destroying forty boxes of evidentiary documents, the suit was later terminated by another judge when it was discovered that Slesinger's investigator had rummaged through Disney's garbage to retrieve the discarded evidence.
+Slesinger appealed the termination and, on 26 September 2007, a three-judge panel upheld the lawsuit dismissal.